-I received a call from a lady who had just received a cheque for £20,000 compensation from a personal injury claim.
+I remember a call from a lady who had just received a cheque for £20,000 compensation from a personal injury claim.
 Neither she nor anyone in her family were claiming means-tested benefits; but she intended to save the money for the future.
 Her compensation solicitors advised a personal injury trust was not necessary.
 Were they right or wrong?

-The advice was wrong because the circumstances of the family were only looked at over the short term.
+The advice was wrong because the circumstances of the family were only looked at over the short-term.

-If we look ahead and find that two years down the track means-tested benefits have to be claimed the saved compensation will prevent that claim as the family will have too much capital.
+If we look ahead and find that two years down the track means-tested benefits have to be claimed, the saved compensation will prevent that claim, as the family will have too much capital.
 Most of the savings will have to be used up before benefits will be paid.

-When the compensation was received she should have been given full advice so she could plan ahead.
+When the compensation was received, she should have been given full advice so she could plan ahead.
 The answer for this caller in the scenario above would be to sue the solicitors who gave the wrong advice.

 Personal injury trusts have been around for a long time but personal injury solicitors still get it wrong.
 Thankfully a staff member at the client’s bank asked if she had considered a personal injury trust.
 This advice saved the day.
 A trust was prepared, a separate bank account opened, and save for the slight inconvenience of running a separate bank account potential problems have been avoided.

 This situation is not uncommon.
 There are many people who have received personal injury compensation, not set up a personal injury trust as no benefits were being claimed at the time, and who have tucked the money away for a rainy day.
 When that rainy day comes they may not be able to claim means-tested benefits.

 There is an extra dimension to this story.
 If care funded by a local authority is required in the future, a personal injury trust will keep the capital of the trust outside the financial assessment undertaken by the local authority.
 Without a personal injury trust the compensation you have carefully saved may mean you pay for the care yourself.
 To read more click here.